antonellof/VittoriaDB/README.md

 **VittoriaDB** is a high-performance, embedded vector database designed for local AI development and production deployments.
 Built with simplicity and performance in mind, it provides a zero-configuration solution for vector similarity search, perfect for RAG applications, semantic search, and AI prototyping.

+**🆕 NEW in v0.4.0:** Complete ChatGPT-like web interface with built-in content storage for production-ready RAG applications!

 ## 🎯 Why VittoriaDB?

 **The Problem:** Existing vector databases are either too complex for local development (requiring Docker, Kubernetes, or cloud deployment) or too limited for production use (in-memory only, no persistence, poor performance).